 For this reason, it is vital hitters have productive concepts.

-The Building Rome Series of books, Building the High-Level Swing, Volume 1, 2, and 3 contains over 100 fundamental and productive concepts to improve hitting.
+The Building Rome Series of books, Building the High-Level Swing contains a detailed and extensive step-by-step description of over 100 fundamental and productive concepts and 140 functional drills to improve hitting.

 External Result Hitting Focus (Targeting)